Olibabba/Amazon_Vine_Analysis_ETL/README.md

 # Amazon_Vine_Analysis

 ## Overview
-My team has been tasked with perfomring an analysis on the Amazon Vine program for signs of bias.
+My team has been tasked with performing an analysis on the Amazon Vine program for signs of positivity bias.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

 We will choose a category at random and discover the proportion of 5 star reviews given by Vine members compared to non-vine members.